h2oai/h2ogpt/blog/README.md

 1. **Code, data, and models**: We provide a fully permissive, commercially usable open-source repository that includes code, data, and models.
 2. **Fine-tuning**: Our ecosystem features code for preparing large open-source datasets for fine-tuning, including prompt engineering, making it easy to fine-tune LLMs up to 20 billion parameters (hopefully more soon) on commodity hardware and enterprise GPU servers.
-3. **Chatbot**: We offer code to run a chatbot on GPU servers, with a shareable end-point and Python client API, allowing you to evaluate and compare the performance of fine-tuned LLMs.
+3. **Chatbot**: We provide code to run a chatbot on GPU servers, with a shareable end-point and a Python client API, allowing you to evaluate and compare the performance of fine-tuned LLMs.
 4. **H2O LLM Studio**: Our no-code LLM fine-tuning framework makes it even easier to work with our models.

 ## Roadmap and Future Plans